40net-cloud/fortinet-azure-solutions/FortiGate/AzureApplicationGateway/README.md

 ## License
 [License](/../../blob/main/LICENSE) © Fortinet Technologies.
 All rights reserved.

-*In memory of @github/jbismans, contributor to these fine templates.
+*In memory of @jbismans, contributor to these fine templates.
 From diver to [astronaut](https://star-finder.starregistration.net/?q=8A66120FE).*